-Many foreigner climbers’ enthusiasts are very much curious to climb Mount Manaslu (8163m) because one of the very popular technical and adventures mountains in the world.
+Many foreigner climbers’ enthusiasts are very much curious for Manaslu expedition (8163m).
+One of the very popular being a Manaslu difficulty.
 Manaslu Expedition is an imposing mountain being a 3092m prominence.
-It extends from crops cultivation area to the area permanently covered with snow and ice; the beauty of Manaslu look like a serrated wall of snow and ice hanging in the sky.
-This area is still restricted zone and to allow a limited number of groups and only organized trekkers in groups can trek in this area.
-Manaslu is a possible wilderness area to live snow leopard.
-Yet the trek is geographically spectacular and culturally fascinating.
+It extends from crops cultivation area to the area permanently covered with snow and ice.
+The beauty of Manaslu looks like a serrated wall of snow and ice hanging in the sky.
+This area is still restricted zone due to the rate of Manaslu death rate.
+Every year Manaslu circuit allow a limited number of groups.
+Only organized trekkers in groups can trek Tsum and Manaslu circuit trek.
+Manaslu expedition is a possible wilderness area to live snow leopard.
+Yet the Manaslu circuit trek is geographically spectacular and culturally fascinating.
 Lots of people residing in this area especially in the upper Budi Gandaki (river) Valley are Tibetan.
 Mt.
-Manaslu Expedition requires more time than other 8000m Peaks in Nepal due to needing the long approach to reach to the base of the mountain.
-This Manaslu Expedition is one of the most dangerous mountain climbing activities.
-The Manaslu expedition is much more technical and challenging than Cho Oyu and Sishapangma, so each climber has to have excellent physical and mental preparation as well as a high level of climbing proficiency and altitude adeptness at the higher elevation.
+Manaslu Expedition requires more time than other 8000m Peaks.
+Manaslu base camp is the really famous scenic viewpoint.
+Manaslu Expedition is one of the most dangerous mountain climbing.
+The Manaslu expedition is much more technical and challenging than Cho Oyu and Sishapangma.
+So each Manaslu climbers should have excellent physical and mental fitness.
+High level of climbing skill and altitude alertness.

 Explore Manaslu offers a complete service to maximize the success of achieving the summit of Manaslu.
-Also, you can do small larkyla peak climbing experince with us.
-Our motto is to ensure a good quality, supportive, safe, friendly, stress-free and comprehensive service to maximize summit on time.
-We do provide a comprehensive service organizing all necessary permits, and climbing documentation, ground transportation, porters, and other individual services.
+Also, you can do small larky la peak climbing for the experience.
+Our motto is to make sure a good quality, supportive, safe, and friendly trekking.
+We care stress-free and comprehensive service to maximize summit on time.
+We do give a comprehensive service organizing all necessary documentation.
+Manaslu expedition permits, and climbing documentation.
+Tsum valley trek permit and Manaslu circuit trek itinerary.
+All kinds of ground transportation, porters, and other services.

-Our Manaslu Expedition starts at the low elevation of 950m in Arkhet and rises gradually over next 10 trekking days.
-From the village of Arughat/ Arkhet situated in the low country, the trek climbs through narrow gorges, rhododendron forest, and local pastures to emerge into the higher alpine zone with Tibetan border Himalaya.
+Our Manaslu Expedition starts at the low elevation of 950m.
+From Arkhet and rises gradually over next 10 Manaslu trekking days.
+The trek climbs through narrow gorges, rhododendron forest, and local pastures.
+The Manaslu trek emerges into the higher alpine zone with Tibetan border Himalaya.

 About our Manaslu Expedition Route

-Our skillful cooks will prepare 3 delicious hot meals and boil plenty of drinks each day in base camp, as well as in Camp 2 on the mountain.
+Our skillful cooks will prepare 3 times delicious hot meals.
+And also available Boil plenty of drinks each day in base camp.
+As well as in Camp 2 on the mountain.
 This meals will consist of soup, local cheese & sausage, biscuits, dried noodles, potatoes, rice, porridge, butter, dried and tinned vegetables, fruit, meats, and fish, tea with milk and sugar, powdered juice drink, and drinking chocolate.
 Our Sherpa helper will be carrying this food to the higher camps.

 Miscellaneous Practical Items: